Certified Yoga Teacher

 It wasn't long after that I developed a love for vinyasa yoga, and obtained my teaching certification.
 At the time, I had never heard of hypermobility or understood how it could affect an already vulnerable spine.
 By the time I was 26, I developed SI joint dysfunction.
 Through physical therapy, I discovered the stabilizing benefits of Pilates, and decided to add that to my certifications, while continuing to teach yoga.
 At 33, after having my first child, I was diagnosed with spondylolisthesis and stenosis of my lumbar spine.

 The first surgeon I consulted recommended a fusion, then described how hard of a surgery that is to undergo and recover from, and I left with instructions not to bend forward, backward, or to the side, not to twist or lift anything heavier than a gallon of milk.
 I had a 1 year old at the time.
 So I sought a second opinion from a doctor who encouraged me to continue to build core strength, prolong the surgery as long as possible, and let pain guide me in what movements to avoid.
-I decided to switch the focus of my practice to Pilates, which helped me avoid surgery and allowed me to have a second child with no progression in my injury.
+I decided to switch the focus of my practice to Pilates, which has enabled me to avoid surgery and have a second child with no progression in my injury.